dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/colour-conversion-modes.md

 ## Parameter Summary

 Parameter `ColourConversionModes` consist of a group of colour conversion mode objects.
-Each colour conversion mode object includes a candidate mode and a series of auxiliary parameters as **mode arguments**.
-The **mode arguments** of the colour conversion mode object is shown as follow:
+Each colour conversion mode object includes a candidate mode and a series of mode arguments.
+The mode arguments of the colour conversion mode object is shown as follow:

 ### Mode Arguments